ExpressLRS/Docs/docs/software/user-defines.md

     This is the full list of currently supported User Defines and would help you should you intend to compile the firmware using the [Toolchain](toolchain-install.md) or manual mode on the ExpressLRS Configurator.

 ## Defines 101

 - If these are used in Configurator Manual Mode or user_defines.txt, the value must begin with `-D`.
 Example: `NO_SYNC_ON_ARM` would be `-DNO_SYNC_ON_ARM`.
-- A user define that begins with `#` is "commented out", i.e. not active.
+- A user definition that begins with `#` is "commented out", i.e. not active.

 ## Binding Phrase

 ```
 MY_BINDING_PHRASE="default ExpressLRS binding phrase"
 ```
 This step is simple but **important**.
 Both the TX and RX NEED to have the same binding phrase or **ExpressLRS WILL NOT WORK**.
 Anyone using the same binding phrase as you will be able to control your model, so be unique.
 Set something memorable, and limit to alphanumeric phrases conforming to the Latin alphabet<sup>*</sup>.
-Receivers flashed with firmware builds that do not have binding phrase enabled will support and require the traditional binding method. 📜 For ESP/ESP32 hardware, this value can also be changed through the webui.
+Receivers flashed with firmware builds that do not have binding phrases enabled will support and require the traditional binding method. 📜 For ESP/ESP32 hardware, this value can also be changed through the WebUI.

 This feature can, but should not be used as a model match feature (to lock a single specific transmitter to a single specific receiver).
 For that use, the [Model Match option](model-config-match.md#model-match).

 <small><sup>*</sup> This phrase gets md5 hashed and gets built into the binary you will be flashing.</small>

 ## Regulatory Domain

 ```
 Regulatory_Domain_AU_915
 Regulatory_Domain_EU_868